aymeam/User_distribution_experiments/Readme.md

 Where consumer_token, consumer_secret, access_token and access_token_secret are the corresponding credentials to use the Twitter API.

 ## Word vectors
-We have also used two different kind of embeddings for initialization which can be found at the mentioned links.
+Fro these experiments we have also used embeddings for initialization which can be found at:
 [Sentiment Specific word embeddings (SSWE)](ihttp://ir.hit.edu.cn/~dytang/paper/sswe/embedding-results.zip)
 <!--
 ## Description of the Experiments